Aullando: Music video

-A music video was released on February 14, 2019 to support the single.
+A music video was released on February 14, 2019, to support the single.
 It was directed by Dominican filmmaker Jessy Terrero, who had directed numerous videoclips for Wisin & Yandel in the past.
 The video was shot at El San Juan Hotel in Puerto Rico and stars Wisin, Yandel, and Romeo Santos.
-The video makes numerous references to werewolves as a woman in a fur coat and bikini is transformed into a wolf while a full moon shines on the horizon.
+The video makes numerous references to werewolves as model Gallienne Nabila in a fur coat and bikini is transformed into a wolf while a full moon shines on the horizon.
 The music video has over 300 million views as of July 2019.

 Live performances

 Wisin & Yandel and Romeo Santos performed "Aullando" at the 2019 Billboard Latin Music Awards on April 25, 2019.